 The Vermont All-Payer ACO Model is an exciting advancement in CMS’ partnerships with states to accelerate delivery system reform.
 CMS has been partnering with Maryland since 2014 as part of the Maryland All-Payer Model to shift hospital payments to global budgets that reward value over volume.
 The Vermont All-Payer ACO Model builds on the Maryland All-Payer Model by bringing statewide health care transformation beyond the hospital.
 This Model will provide valuable insight for other opportunities for CMS to participate in state-driven all-payer payment and care delivery transformation efforts.

 On September 8, 2016, CMS released a request for information on concepts related to state-based payment and delivery system reform initiatives.
 The Vermont All-Payer ACO Model is an example of a partnership with a state to implement payment and care delivery reform across all major payers throughout a state.
-CMS would like to gather information on potential additional opportunities to partner with states on payment and care delivery reform.
-Responses to the request for information are due by October 28, 2016.
+CMS requested information on potential additional opportunities to partner with states on payment and care delivery reform.
+Responses to the request for information were due by October 28, 2016.